Skip to Content

 Although it might be tempting to opt for a 4-hour layover in Dubai, you’re really not doing yourself any favours.
 Those four hours will be spent inside the airport, as you won’t have enough time to pass immigration and head into the city.

-Now that you’ve got enough time to explore the city, let’s take a look at what you can get up to in just a day in the city.
+Now that you’ve got enough time to explore the city, let’s take a look at the best places to visit in one day in Dubai.

 One Day in Dubai: Getting there and Getting Around